Drawn by Nico, age 6

-West London CCG is made up of your local GP practices and other health professionals.
+NW London CCG is made up of your local GP practices and other health professionals.
 They commission planned and emergency hospital care, rehabilitation, most community services and mental health and learning disability services.

 If you would like to get in contact with the CCG, please use the following details: